nononoodles/Research-Project/STEP FOUR.md

 ## 9/28
 - I started making the skeleton of my website in Replit.
 I created three files of HTML for different pages of the website: the home page, the impact report page, and the gala page.

+## 9/29
+- I finished writing the information for all the pages of the website.